wilsonstls/KWrealtors/README.md

 Purpose:
 Application utilized by employees of a Real Estate company.

-Project was created in conjunction with LaunchCode - St. Louis, MO

 Summary:
 Application immediately opens to a GUI screen where the employee enters